Jimmy Piersall: Career after retirement from baseball

 On September 17, 2010, Piersall was inducted into the Boston Red Sox Hall of Fame.
 Piersall was inducted into the Baseball Reliquary's Shrine of the Eternals in 2001.

 Television

 Piersall appeared as a mystery guest on the television show What's My Line? that aired on April 28, 1957.
-Guest panelist U.S. Senator George Smathers of Florida correctly guessed Piersall's identity.
+The guest panelist that day was U.S. Senator George Smathers of Florida; Arlene Francis said during the show that Smathers was in New York "to open the mental health drive".
+It was Smathers who correctly guessed Piersall's identity.

 Piersall briefly appeared as himself on The Lucy Show with Lucille Ball and Gale Gordon.
 The first episode of the show's fourth season titled "Lucy at Marineland", it originally was broadcast on September 13, 1965.
 The plot has Lucy, Mr. Mooney and Lucy's son, Jerry meeting Jimmy who is making a public appearance at Marineland on the Palos Verdes Peninsula.

 Personal life

 Piersall was married three times.
 He had nine children with his first wife, Mary.
 They divorced in 1968.
 He resided in Wheaton, Illinois until his death, with his third wife Jan, whom he married in 1982.
 He was a Roman Catholic.

 Piersall died in Wheaton, Illinois on June 3, 2017, at the age of 87.